Are Progressive Web Apps the Future for Websites?

 Con’s of Progressive Web Apps

-- Speed – While there has been progress with PWA’s as to how data is cached along with allowing Java scripts and service workers to run separately from the main thread, if you have very slow or weak connection then there can be problems.
-The Accelerate Mobile Pages Project that Google has been behind has certainly helps with PWAs, but they aren’t always going to be as fast as native apps.
+- Speed – While there has been progress with PWA’s as to how data is cached along with allowing Java scripts and service workers to run separately from the main thread, if you have a very slow or weak connection then there can be problems.
+The Accelerate Mobile Pages Project that Google had been behind has certainly helped with PWAs, but they aren’t always going to be as fast as native apps.
 However, this is one aspect that could soon change.